hpintoGH/Solar_Tracker_Control_Simulation/README.md

 ### Target Variable

 - **Optimal Panel Position** (azimuth and tilt angles)

-- **Calculation Method:** PVlib's get_total_irradiance function using the Perez model
-- **Input Parameters:** Solar zenith angle, azimuth angle, DNI, DHI, GHI, extraterrestrial irradiance, and albedo
-- **Optimization Objective:** Maximum total irradiance on tilted panel surface
+The calculation method employs PVlib's functions using the Perez model for diffuse irradiance calculations.
+Input parameters include solar zenith angle, azimuth angle, DNI, DHI, GHI, extraterrestrial irradiance, and albedo values, which collectively determine the optimal panel orientation for any given atmospheric condition.
+The optimization objective focuses on achieving maximum total irradiance on the tilted panel surface, ensuring that the machine learning models learn to predict positions that maximize energy capture.

 ### Training Strategy
 - **Training Period**: 2018-2021 (4 years)